Group Tutoring Vs One To One: How It Compares For Cost & Effectiveness

 Group tuition can be successful – if you put the leg work in initially, it can pay dividends.
 However it requires planning and you must carefully consider size, space, subject matter and students.

 This means ensuring the group is targeted specifically for those who need it.
-In turn, this reduces the size of your group and keeps it as an effective small group intervention whereby the correct students are there and have been accurately identified through diagnostic assessment.
+In turn, this reduces the number of students in a group and keeps it as an effective small group intervention whereby the correct students are there and have been accurately identified through diagnostic assessment.
 Do not just invite low achievers as their subject knowledge, misconceptions and learning gaps in maths will vary greatly from one another.

 Carefully consider the content that the tuition will be covering and ensure the provider has the correct resources (that align with classroom teaching), the correct working space and the correct strategy to make the most out of every session.